shaneiadt/Ramblings/pages/2019/Advanced-Generics-TypeScript.md

 const numbers = new LotsOfAnything<number>([1, 2, 3]);
 ```

-An awesome example of reusable code :boom:
+An awesome example of reusable code 🤯

 Moving on...